 The Learning Services Department supports children with diverse learning needs from Kindergarten to grade nine.
 Primary, Lower, and Upper School specialists work in collaboration with classroom teachers to ensure that each child has the specific support he or she needs to establish a strong foundation of academic and life skills.
-Directed by a Massachusetts-licensed school psychologist, the department includes learning specialists, reading specialists, math specialists, and a speech and language pathologist, all of whom understand children’s unique learning styles.
-In-school evaluations are conducted as needed in order to assess a child’s learning style and needs.
-Information derived from these evaluations is used to create learning profiles that are shared with classroom teachers.
+Directed by a Massachusetts-licensed school psychologist, the department includes learning specialists, a reading specialist, and a speech and language pathologist, all of whom understand children’s unique learning styles.
+In-school screenings are conducted as needed in order to assess progress and needs.
+Information derived from these screenings, in conjunction with external neuropsychological evaluations, is used to create learning profiles that are shared with classroom teachers.
 At each grade level, specialists provide academic support individually, within a small-group setting, or integrated into the classroom based on a child’s learning profile.

 In the Primary School, students may work with a reading specialist or speech/language pathologist.
 Support is provided individually, in small groups, or in the classroom.
 Specialists closely monitor the progress of each child, providing intervention as needed.
-After formal assessment, some students participate in specialized reading programs such as Orton-Gillingham, RAVE-O, or Lindamood Bell (Visualizing and Verbalizing).
+After formal assessment, some students participate in specialized reading programs such as Orton-Gillingham, RAVE-O, or Visualizing and Verbalizing.
 Formal speech and language evaluations may be conducted in the area of articulation and/or expressive and receptive language.
-Support from speech and language specialists is available during school hours.
+Speech and language support is available during school hours.

 In the Lower School, children requiring specialized reading support have an opportunity to work with a trained reading specialist either individually or in a small group.
-In addition, learning specialists are available to work in the classroom and with small groups.
-Some students with diagnosed learning differences qualify for 1:1 academic support, which can be provided by the learning specialist for an additional school fee.
-Our specialists are trained in Orton-Gillingham, RAVE-O, Read Naturally, Lindamood Bell, and utilize various executive function strategies.
+Our reading specialist is trained in Orton-Gillingham, Wilson, RAVE-O, and Read Naturally.
+In addition, a learning specialist is available to work in the classroom and with small groups.
+Some students with diagnosed learning differences qualify for additional one-on-one academic support, which can be provided by the learning specialist for an additional school fee.

-In the Upper School, varied levels of support based on students’ needs is provided.
-Fay’s Learning Center is staffed by qualified learning specialists and/or content area teachers to address the needs of students who, due to their varied learning styles, pace of learning, or educational backgrounds, may require short-term academic support to perform to their fullest potential.
-In place of traditional study hall periods, students may be placed in the Learning Center for additional oversight and small group support.
-Specialists share specific strategies and tools that become part of a child's intellectual repertoire.
+In the Upper School, we provide varied levels of support based on students’ needs.
+Fay’s qualified learning specialists address the needs of any student who, due to their varied learning styles, pace of learning, or educational backgrounds, may require short-term, one-on-one academic support to perform to their fullest potential.
+During team meetings, specialists also share specific strategies and tools with teachers to facilitate student success.
 Such support may include developing and strengthening organizational skills, teaching how to plan and complete a long-term assignment or project, or bolstering math and writing skills.
-The Learning Center is available to any Upper School student who is referred for support or who requests additional support.